top of page

 Daniel Ek - Founder and CEO of Spotify

-A photo of David Kaefer attending The Future of Audiobooks Event with Spotify 2023 in New York City, on October 3rd, 2023.
+A photo of David Kaefer attending The Future of Audiobooks Event with Spotify 2023 in New York City on October 3rd, 2023.

-The push into audiobooks came before Spotify announced layoffs affecting 1,500 employees in December representing a workforce reduction of 17%.
-Ek attributed this move to the companys efforts to streamline costs and optimize its structure, for sustainability.
+The push into audiobooks came before Spotify announced layoffs affecting 1,500 employees in December, representing a workforce reduction of 17%.
+Ek attributed this move to the company's efforts to streamline costs and optimize its structure for sustainability.

 How to earn more money on Spotify